Floor Heating System Installation Methods

 Thin bed floor heating

 A 2.5mm cable is installed at 60 – 80mm spacing on either a concrete floor or over a timber floor that is lined with cement sheeting.

-The cable is normally installed from a reel and is held in position by adhesive tapes until being embedded within a 3mm self-levelling material, then tiled over.
+The cable is normally installed from a reel and is held in position by adhesive tapes or a thin plastic mesh, until being embedded within a 3mm self-levelling material, then tiled over.

 In-screed floor heating

 A 5mm cable is run at around 100mm spacing over a concrete floor or timber floor lined with cement sheeting.
 This is the most common method used for bathroom floors and the cable is installed after the surface is waterproofed.
 A sand/cement screed of around 25 – 40mm thickness is installed by the tiler and tapers to provide fall to the floor waste for drainage.

 Concrete floor heating

 Installation involves the attachment of a heavy duty heating cable to the concrete floor reinforcing mesh.
 This system does not provide fast response, as the mass of concrete takes several hours to warm up.
 However this is not a problem in well insulated homes on a concrete floor, where internal temperature changes are gradual.
 Although this is common with polished bare concrete, all of the usual floor coverings can be used.

 Under carpet heating